Donate Sponsor

 11. Make the garden safe for other animals too

 For your feathered friends make sure that bird tables and bird feeders are protected.
 Put plastic bottles around the stand to stop cats from climbing up, or use feeders with thin poles.
 Don’t plant big shady bushes near these as they’ll provide a good spot for your cat to hide and pounce from.
 It’s a good idea to keep your cat in at night as they are most likely to hunt at dusk and dawn.
-There is also a higher risk of cats being involved in road traffic incidents at night, another good reason to keep them inside.
+There is also a higher risk of cats being involved in road traffic incidents at night.
+Another good reason to keep them inside.

 Plants cats don’t like